 As I look back, my fondest memories have nothing to do with who won or lost the race.
 What is most rewarding to me is remembering the smiles on the workers faces for a job well done at the end of the event each year and more importantly, the smiles of the kids after they finished the race.
 The organization of the event was a labor of love in the highest sense of the word for the original race crew.

-Serving for those 16 years as race director of the Millersylvania and Bill Kehoe Invitational was a fun and meaningful chapter of my life.
+Serving for those 17 years as race director of the Millersylvania and Bill Kehoe Invitational was a fun and meaningful chapter of my life.
 I don't regret a minute of time that I spent at our invitational.
-I will always have fond memories of this great event.
+I will always have fond memories of this great event and the people we served.